 Local government service

 William Elphinstone was a Glebe alderman from 1861 to 1863.
-Elphinstone, a resident of Broughton Street on St Phillips Estate Glebe, leased from 1842 on 28 year leases, moved a motion on Glebe Council in 1863 seconded by Edmund Blacket that a deputation to the trustees of St Phillips Estate, Glebe urging the trustees to grant an extension of lease to the present lessees.
+Elphinstone, a resident of Broughton Street on St Phillips Estate, Glebe, leased from 1842 on 28 year leases, moved a motion on Glebe Council in 1863 seconded by Edmund Blacket that a deputation to the trustees of St Phillips Estate, Glebe urging the trustees to grant an extension of lease to the present lessees.
 The timber cottages built in the early 1840s were then barely fit for habitation.
 His son David was also an alderman on Glebe Council.

 Back, Nicholas 1978, The Elphinstone family: builders and architects, B.Arch Thesis, University of NSW